max-mapper/simplify-geojson/readme.md

 # simplify-geojson

-Apply douglas-peucker line simplification to [GeoJSON](http://www.geojson.org/) features or feature collections in JS or on the CLI.
+Apply [Ramer–Douglas–Peucker](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) line simplification to [GeoJSON](http://www.geojson.org/) features or feature collections in JS or on the CLI.
 This module uses https://github.com/seabre/simplify-geometry for the simplification and wraps it in a interface for easily simplifying GeoJSON.

 [![NPM](https://nodei.co/npm/simplify-geojson.png)](https://nodei.co/npm/simplify-geojson/)